top of page

 CodePause.png

-Since the wireframe of UI was implemented early, a lot of time was left for bugfixing.
+Since the wireframe of UI was implemented early, a lot of time was left for bugfixing and iterating on client feedback.
+Regrettably, there wasn't scope for additional UI effects or 'juice', making it feel quite static

 During week 7, I was ahead of the backlog so I could address client request of full controller support.
 I’m pleased with the result, particularly as I’ve never tackled controller input before.